justoverclockl/react-testing-library-with-redux-toolkit/README.md

 # Test component with redux toolkit - Marco Colia

-First we need to be sure that all the packages are updated to the latest version:
+First we need to be sure that all the packages are updated to the latest version (at moment these are the latest):

 -  "@testing-library/jest-dom": "^6.4.5",
 -   "@testing-library/react": "^15.0.6",